hadley/adv-r/Expressions.md

 }))
 ```

-This function seems to work for these simple cases, but it's a bit verbose.
+This function seems to work for these simple cases, but the output is rather verbose.
 Instead of returning a list, let's keep it simple and stick with a character vector.
 We'll also test it with two slightly more complicated examples:

 ```R
 find_assign <- function(obj) {